Deadlymind/Vendor-Management/README.md

   - `GET /api/historical-performances/`: Retrieve all historical performance records.
   - `POST /api/historical-performances/`: Log new performance data.

+## Swagger Documentation
+Access the Swagger UI to interact with the API visually at: http://127.0.0.1:8000/swagger/

 ## Contributing

 Interested in contributing?
 Great!
 Please fork the project, make your changes, and submit a pull request.
 We appreciate your input!